Tactile discrimination: Stereognosis

-Stereognosis(Tactile Gnosis) is defined as the ability to tell the difference and identify objects via touch in the absence of visual or auditory contact.
-The subject will need to be able to recognize temperature, spatial properties, texture, and size to achieve reach an accurate conclusion to what the object is.
+Stereognosis (Tactile Gnosis) is defined as the ability to tell the difference and identify objects via touch in the absence of visual or auditory contact.
+The subject will need to be able to recognize temperature, spatial properties, texture, and size to reach an accurate conclusion to what the object is.
 This type of tactile discrimination will give an indication of the status of the Parietal lobe of the brain.
 When conducting this test, common objects that the subject is familiar with are used in order to ensure an accurate reading, and consistency amongst multiple tests with multiple different subjects.
 By utilizing this form of tactile discrimination, practitioners will be able to detect and track the presence or effects of Neurodegenerative Diseases such as Alzheimer's disease due to Astereognosis, which is the failure to recognize objects via touch without visual recognition.

 Graphesthesia

 Graphesthesia is the ability in which a person is able to recognize a number or letter that is written on the person's skin.
 Like other tactile discrimination tests, the test for this is a measurement of the patient's sense of touch, and requires that the patient perform the test voluntarily and without visual contact.
 The purpose of this form of tactile discrimination is to detect any defects in the Central nervous system such as lesions in the Brainstem, Spinal cord, Thalamus, or Sensory cortex.
 In order for this test to be carried out successfully, it is imperative that the subject's primary sensations be fully functional.
 A severe lesion in the Central Nervous System would suggest a loss in primary sensation.
 It is also important that the practitioner and the patient communicate ahead of time about the orientation of the characters, as well as where on the body the figures are to be drawn (usually on the palms of the hand).
 In order to make this tactile discrimination more flexible, the patient may select the correct answer from a series of images in lieu of communicating verbally if the patient suffers from a speech or language impairment.
 The Graphesthesia test is also more versatile than the Stereognosis test since it doesn't require the patient to be able to grasp an object.